-- Measurement Instruments (include the integrity of data sources such as EHR, online survey, internally created tools, established tools with reliability/validity).
-Include the tool in the appendix.
-Note student-created tools are only for data collection purposes and cannot be reported in data analysis - Plan to describe and/or analyze data (QI measures, run and statistical process control charts, statistics) - Cost-benefit analysis/budget table
+- Who are the owners of data and how you will access, plans for accessing PHI and de-identifying data, plans for securing data, - Measurement instruments (include the integrity of data sources such as EHR, online survey, internally created tools, established tools with reliability/validity).
+Include the tool(s) in the appendix with APA reference and the permission to use these reliable and valid tool(s).
+Note student-created tools are only for data collection purposes and cannot be reported in data analysis, - Plan to describe and/or analyze data (QI measures, run and statistical process control charts, basic statistics), and - Cost-benefit analysis/budget table (as applicable).